vanillaSlice/blog/content/post/keep-those-prs-small.md

 *Small PRs make it easier for you as an author and as a reviewer to spot problems.*

-### Pinpointing problematic commits
+### Reverting problematic commits

-// TODO: flesh this section out.

 Git commits have a message for a reason.
 They explain what and why changes were made.

-Consider the following example:
+Consider the following history:

 ![Screenshot 6](/images/keep-those-prs-small/screenshot-6.png)